 This is the question that sparks the controversy every time.
 If you’re reading this you might already be aware of both sides of the argument, but if not let me summarize it real quick:

-The basic question is whether or not we should accept mixing with digital plugins inside of a computer or if we need to be routing analog signals all around the studio through tons of machinery to get better results.
+The above is not true, at all.
+The basic question is whether or not we should accept mixing in the box with digital plugins inside of a computer or if we need to be routing analog signals all around the studio through tons of machinery to get better results.

 Here’s what people claim.
 No amount of double blind scientific experiments will get people to change their mind.
 No amount of exposing their own psychological flaws will change them.
 They know these things to be true.
 These folks exist in every industry and are basically suckers for marketing.
 Who are they?